Notice of Privacy Practices

 The Health Insurance Portability & Accountability Act of 1996 (“HIPAA”) is a federal program that requires that all medical records and other individually identifiable health information used or disclosed by us in any form, whether electronically, on paper, or orally, to be kept properly confidential.
 This Act gives you, the patient, significant new rights to understand and control how your health information is used.
 HIPAA provides penalties for covered entities that misuse personal health information.

-As required by HIPAA, Florida Orthopaedic Institute (FOI) and Florida Orthopaedic Institute Surgery Center (FOISC) have prepared this explanation of how we are required to maintain the privacy of your health information and how we may use and disclose your health information.
-We jointly participate in this notification, and will share protected health information (PHI) with each other, as necessary, to carry out treatment, payment, or healthcare operations relating to the organized.
+As required by HIPAA, Florida Orthopaedic Institute (FOI) has prepared this explanation of how we are required to maintain the privacy of your health information and how we may use and disclose your health information as necessary to carry out treatment, payment, or healthcare operations relating to the organized.

 Uses and Disclosures of Health Information

-FOI & FOISC may use and disclose your protected health information for treatment, obtaining payment for treatment, and healthcare operations necessary to sustain our business.
+FOI may use and disclose your protected health information for treatment, obtaining payment for treatment, and healthcare operations necessary to sustain our business.

 - Treatment means providing, coordinating, or managing health care and related services by one or more health care providers.
 An example of this would be: A physical examination or assessment.